None events are unspecified events, also called "blank" events.

 If an activity has no outgoing sequence flow, it behaves the same as it would be connected to a none end event.
 When the activity is completed, the current execution path ends.

 Intermediate none events can be used to indicate some state achieved in the process.
-They are especially useful for monitoring to understand how the process is doing, for example, as milestones or KPIs.
+They are especially useful for monitoring to understand how the process is doing, for example, as milestones or key performance indicators (KPIs).

 The engine itself doesn't do anything in the event, it just passes through it.